-Under the convention of December 18, 1992, between the Kingdom of the Netherlands and the United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income and the protocols thereto (the "U.S./Netherlands Income Tax Treaty"), the Dutch dividend withholding tax rate on dividends distributed by us on common shares held by a Non-resident holder of securities who is resident in the United States and who is entitled to the benefits of the U.S./Netherlands Income Tax Treaty will generally be reduced to 15%.
-The U.S./Netherlands Income Tax Treaty provides for a complete exemption for dividends received by exempt pension trusts and exempt organizations, as defined therein.
-Except in the case of exempt organizations, the reduced dividend withholding tax rate under the U.S./Netherlands Income Tax Treaty may be available at source, upon payment of a dividend in respect of such shares, provided that the holder thereof or, if applicable, the paying agent, has supplied us with the appropriate Netherlands tax forms in accordance with the Dutch implementation regulations under the U.S./Netherlands Income Tax Treaty.
+Under the convention of December 18, 1992, between the Kingdom of the Netherlands and the United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income (the "U.S./ NL Income Tax Treaty"), the Dutch dividend withholding tax rate on dividends distributed by us to a Non Resident holder of securities who is resident in the United States and who is entitled to the benefits of the U.S./ NL Income Tax Treaty will generally be reduced to 15%.
+The U.S./ NL Income Tax Treaty provides for an exemption from withholding tax for dividends received by exempt pension trusts and exempt organizations, as defined therein.
+Except in the case of exempt organizations, the reduced dividend withholding tax rate under the U.S./ NL Income Tax Treaty may be available at source, upon payment of a dividend in respect of such securities, provided that the holder thereof or, if applicable, the paying agent, has supplied us with the appropriate Dutch tax forms in accordance with the Dutch implementation regulations under the U.S./ NL Income Tax Treaty.
 If such forms are not duly and timely supplied, we generally will be required to withhold the dividend withholding tax at the Dutch statutory rate of 25%.
-In such case, a Non-resident holder of common shares who holds common shares, who is resident in the United States and who is entitled to the benefits of the U.S./Netherlands Income Tax Treaty may obtain a refund of the difference between the amount withheld and the amount that the Netherlands was entitled to levy in accordance with the U.S./Netherlands Income Tax Treaty by filing the appropriate forms with the Dutch tax authorities pursuant to the term set forth therein.
+In such case, a Non Resident holder of securities who is resident in the United States and who is entitled to the benefits of the U.S./ NL Income Tax Treaty may obtain a refund of the difference between the amount withheld and the amount that the Netherlands was entitled to levy in accordance with the U.S./ NL Income Tax Treaty by filing the appropriate forms with the Dutch tax authorities within the term set therefor.

-If we receive a profit distribution from a foreign entity, or a repatriation of foreign branch profit that is exempt from Dutch corporate income tax and that has been subject to a foreign withholding tax of at least 5%, we would be entitled to a reduction of the amount of Dutch dividend withholding tax withheld that must be paid over to the Dutch tax authorities in respect of dividends distributed by us.
+Reduction.
+If we receive a profit distribution from a qualifying foreign entity, or a repatriation of qualifying foreign branch profit, that is exempt from Dutch corporate income tax and that has been subject to a foreign withholding tax of at least 5%, we may be entitled to a reduction of the amount of Dutch dividend withholding tax withheld that must be paid over to the Dutch tax authorities in respect of dividends distributed by us.
+Such reduction is the lesser of: